 While still inside your websites /htdocs folder, try running WP CLI directly instead of GP-CLI.

-First, try the following, switching “systemuser” with your websites system user:
+First, try the following, replacing “systemuser” with your websites system user:

 sudo -u systemuser wp db import database.sql

 Alternatively, you can swap over to your websites system user with the following (make sure you use your website’s actual system user):

 And from here you can run your WP-CLI commands without our GP wrapper.
 On the command line, it will then look a little different from running as the root user – here’s an example:

 The command from here is as follows:

 You can return back to running as the root user with: